Be a Wayne State and Macomb Community College student at the same time

 The deadline for opting-in/out is:

 - When can I participate in Wayne Advantage-Macomb?
-The program is open to any student who meets Wayne State's admission requirements and wants to takes classes at both WSU and Macomb at some point during their college career.
+The program is open to any student who meets Wayne State's admission requirements, remains in good standing and wants to take classes at both WSU and Macomb at some point during their college career.
 You can apply up to one month before the start of a Wayne State semester.

 - Am I a Wayne State student or a Macomb student?
 You are both and can use the resources on both campuses.

 - Can I receive a scholarship?
 You may apply for scholarships offered by WSU and MCC.
 Scholarships awarded by one institution may only be applied to tuition, fees and other expenses at the institution that made the award.
 Freshmen students awarded a scholarship at Wayne State must be full-time at Wayne State in their first semester to receive the scholarship.
+After your first semester, you may receive an award proportional to your enrollment at WSU.
+If you are admitted as a transfer student, you may receive an award proportional to your enrollment at WSU.
 To retain your scholarship, you must complete the required number of credit hours.
-More information about scholarship renewal can be found here.
+More information about both freshman and transfer scholarships is available on our Scholarships page.

 - Is there an application fee?
 Yes.
 There is a $25 fee for all students applying to Wayne State.

 - How do I apply for financial aid if I take classes at both institutions?
-Your financial aid will be processed, awarded and distributed by Wayne State.
+When you enroll in WA-Macomb Your financial aid will be processed, awarded and distributed by Wayne State.
 This occurs regardless of where you enroll.
-For students who are enrolled at both Macomb and WSU in a given term, financial aid will be calculated based on their combined credit hours.
-You will need to complete a Wayne Advantage request form each semester you are in the program and requesting financial aid.
-Questions regarding financial aid can be directed to Wayne State at 313-577-2100.
+For students who are enrolled at both Macomb and WSU in a given term, financial aid will be calculated based on your combined credit hours.
+Non-transferrable courses will not be considered for financial aid.
+Questions regarding financial aid can be directed to the Wayne State Financial Aid Office at 313-577-2100.

 - Will financial aid cover all my classes?
-It depends.
-You should make sure to pay for your Macomb classes on schedule.
-Your financial aid at WSU will reimburse you for courses taken at Macomb that count toward your degree program at WSU.
+Your financial aid at WSU may reimburse you for courses taken at Macomb that count toward your degree program at WSU.
+Financial Aid will be disbursed to Wayne State courses FIRST and on the Wayne State schedule.
+If you have an overage, you may receive a refund.
 Classes outside of your degree requirements and those that do not transfer to WSU will not be considered when aid eligibility is calculated.
 You must be opted into Wayne Advantage-Macomb for the term you are trying to receive financial aid in.
 Please see opt-in/opt-out deadlines.
+For scholarship questions, please read the "Can I receive a scholarship?"
+FAQ.

 - If I participate in Wayne Advantage-Macomb, will all of my courses transfer?
 Only those courses deemed transferable by Wayne State will transfer.
 View the transfer equivalency table and transfer plans for Macomb Community College to find out which credits will transfer.
 If you need more information or answers to specific questions, contact Doug Peacock at 313-577-3143 or email@example.com.